brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 Also, the Gatsby error messages sometimes were helpful, but other times obscure and pointing to problems in files deep within Gatsby's bowels that I knew I shouldn't even *think* about editing.

-Unfortunately, the error messages’ characteristic unhelpfulness---indeed, my [VS Code](https://code.visualstudio.com) app was quite often more instructive about functions, mistypings, missed characters, *etc.*---proved to be part of a pattern.
+Unfortunately, the error messages' characteristic unhelpfulness---indeed, my [VS Code](https://code.visualstudio.com) app was quite often more instructive about functions, mistypings, missed characters, *etc.*---proved to be part of a pattern.
 That pattern's most unfortunate aspect was the Gatsby [documentation](https://www.gatsbyjs.org/docs/).
 Obviously and understandably written by developers who've already Been There and Done That and perhaps are too busy and tired to care whether you haven't, it wasn't exactly planned for someone who wanted to do what I was attempting---such as accessing images that aren't in the same directory as the Markdown file which tries to reference it.

 Huh?
 Okay, maybe I need to explain that first.